OreoMaggi/AirMouse/README.md

 # AirMouse
-AirMouse: A Real-Time Hand Gesture Mouse Control System Using Mediapipe,This is a hand-gesture-based virtual mouse using computer vision, powered by OpenCV, Mediapipe, and Python
+AirMouse: A Real-Time Hand Gesture Mouse Control System Using Mediapipe.
+This is a hand-gesture-based virtual mouse using computer vision, powered by OpenCV, Mediapipe, and Python